cesjn/GeoFS-Smooth-Cam/README.md

 ----------

-## 🚀 Key Features
+## Key Features

+See it in action in [this video](https://www.youtube.com/watch?v=3GqDLJbesvQ).
 - **Smooth camera movement**
--- Smooths camera movement for the ultimate GeoFS experience
+  - Smooths camera movement for the ultimate GeoFS experience
 - **Integrated settings**
--- Settings are integrated with the GeoFS UI.
+  - Settings are integrated with the GeoFS UI.

 ----------

-## 🛠 Installation
+## Installation

 ### Option 1: Tampermonkey (Recommended)

 1. Install the  [Tampermonkey extension](https://www.tampermonkey.net/)  for your browser.

-2. Create a new script and paste the contents of  `Smooth Camera NEW.js`.
+2. Create a new script and paste the contents of  `Smooth Camera tampermonkey NEW.js`.

 3. Save the script and refresh GeoFS.